F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 run their application tests and security tests.

 ..
-Note:: Pipeline is broken to DEV and PROD for lab simplicity. from a workflow perspective the pipeline are the same. it is broken up to two for better lab flow.
+Note:: Pipeline is broken to DEV and PROD for lab simplicity. from a workflow perspective the pipelines are the same. it is broken up to two for a better lab flow.

 ..
-Out of scope:: a major part of the app build process is out of scope for this lab, Building the app code and publish it as a container to the registry. this process is done using DOCKERHUB.
+Note:: OUT OF SCOPE - a major part of the app build process is out of scope for this lab, Building the app code and publish it as a container to the registry. this process is done using DOCKERHUB.